DanielWestberg/thesis/README.md

 </pre>

 ## Only display data

-Run `python3 score.py 'run_path' 'process_name' 'n_cpus' 'plot_graphs'` to see the data for a specific run, where
+Run `python3 score.py 'run_path' 'process_name' 'n_cpus' 'plot_graphs'` to see the data for a specific run, either all iterations or a single one, where

-* `'run_path'` is the path to the outputs of the specific run, e.g. `/home/user/thesis/output/20230101_010101`
+- `'run_path'` is the path to the outputs of the specific run, e.g. `/home/user/thesis/output/20230101_010101` or `/home/user/thesis/output/20230101_010101/2`
-* `'process_name'` is the name of the process to be observed, same as in config.json
+- `'process_name'` is the name of the process to be observed, same as in config.json
-* `'n_cpus'` is the number of CPUs used (not just by the app) by the computer during the application's runtime
+- `'n_cpus'` is the number of CPUs used (not just by the app) by the computer during the application's runtime
-* `'plot_graphs'` is wheter or not the python program should plot graphs or not, specified by either `yes` or `no`
+- `'plot_graphs'` is wheter or not the python program should plot graphs or not, specified by either `yes` or `no`